Redundancy: 19 things you should know

 - Business mergers due to competition

-This combination of new and old factors which are the reality of our economy today will only increase the number of redundancies occurring over the next few years.
+This combination of new and old factors which are the reality of the economy today will only increase the number of redundancies occurring over the next few years.

 1. Know your employee rights